 Cecilia Beaux (1855-1942)

-Cecilia Beaux authentication from $175.
-Cecilia Beaux appraisal from $25.
-Cecilia Beaux certificates of authenticity (COA).
-Cecilia Beaux analysis, research, scientific tests, full authentications.
+We perform Cecilia Beaux art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Cecilia Beaux or we will sell it for you.

 Cecilia Beaux was an American painter of society portraits.
 Beaux was born in Philadelphia, Pennsylvania where she spent most of her childhood.
 Beaux was raised by her grandmother and aunts since her mother died during childbirth and her father returned to France to grieve the loss of his wife.
 Beaux seldom saw her father but admired his artistic ability, shown through sketches of animals.

 As a child Beaux’s Uncle would take her to the Pennsylvania Academy of the Fine Arts, where she learned a great deal about art history.
 Beaux particularly admired the work of Benjamin West.
 When Beaux was sixteen her relative, Catherine Ann Drinker, started giving her private art lessons.
 Beaux showed great artistic talent and continued studying with Francis Adolf der Wielen, who offered lessons in perspective and drawing from casts.

 By the time Beaux was eighteen she started giving art lessons at Miss Sanford’s School in Philadelphia and making small portraits.
 Beaux did some work in scientific illustration but preferred the work of a painter.
 In 1876 Beaux began taking classes at the Pennsylvania Academy of the Fine Arts.
 Beaux studied costume and portrait painting for three years under the director Christian Schussele.
 Thomas Eakins was simultaneously working at the Academy but Beaux avoided his controversial teachings.